Asashou/notes/07_algorithms/07_algorithms.md

         - fft
         - spectrograms
     - generate some audio! or write to .wav file and then listen to it
+- scikit-image
+- opencv somewhere?
 - sklearn, MDP
     - PCA, ICA
-- talk a bit about math concepts
+- talk a bit about math concepts?
-- opencv somewhere?
 - jupyter notebook for interactive exploration of parameters and effect on resulting plots
     - lorenz attractor example looks nice!